mwyvr/rid/README.md

 The 12-byte binary representation of an ID is comprised of a:

 - 4-byte timestamp value representing seconds ticked since the Unix epoch
-- 2-byte process signature, derived from md5 hash of machine ID + process ID
+- 2-byte process signature, derived from a md5 hash of the machine ID + process ID
-- 6-byte fastrand random
+- 6-byte fastrand random number

-rid implements a number of well-known interfaces to make use with json and databases more convenient.
+rid also implements a number of well-known interfaces to make use with json and databases more convenient.

 **Acknowledgement**: This package borrows _heavily_ from the at-scale capable